-I don’t know many homeschoolers, and I don’t ask what their days look like.
-I don’t think that a secular homeschool day looks that much different from religious based homeschool.
-Minus bible studies/reading mind you.
+I don’t know many secular homeschoolers, but I have a good idea of what their days look like, most similar to ours.
+I think that a secular homeschool day looks more relaxed than that of a religious-based homeschool.

 What A Secular Homeschool Day Looks Like